AGENTS.md: The Configuration That Can Break Your Agent

 Pointers instead of copies

-Reference file:line locations instead of embedded code snippets that become obsolete.
-When possible, prefer referencing by function or class name instead of line number:
+Reference locations file:line instead of embedded code snippets that become outdated.
+When possible, prefer referencing by function or class name rather than line number:

 ❌ Copy 20 lines of TypeScript configuration